dainok/unetlab/README.md

         "url": "/api/log", // The requested URL
     },
-    "type": "response", // For API requests, this is always "response" "command": "log-list", // The reverse view name used by the API "data": [], // The server response data, if present "traceback": "", // Present only in case of errors (with debug enabled) }
+    "type": "response", // For API requests, this is always "response" "data": [], // The server response data, if present "traceback": "", // Present only in case of errors (with debug enabled) }